 Moving to New York City in the early 1930s, Vance found work in the theater, landing her first Broadway role in the musical comedy Music in the Air in 1932.
 Several more musical comedies followed, including Anything Goes with Ethel Merman and Let’s Face It with Danny Kaye and Eve Arden.

 In the late 1940s, Vance had a nervous breakdown and went back to New Mexico for a time.
 After taking a break from working, she moved to California and returned to the stage there.
 Little did she know that her performance in The Voice of the Turtle at the La Jolla Playhouse in La Jolla, California, would lead to her most famous role.
-A friend of hers, director Marc Daniels, had recommended her for the part of Ethel Mertz on Lucille Ball and Desi Arnaz’s new television show.
-Accompanied by Daniels, Arnez went to see Vance in the show and decided that she was a perfect fit for the role.
+Her friend, director Marc Daniels, had recommended her for the part of Ethel Mertz on Lucille Ball and Desi Arnaz’s new television show.
+Accompanied by Daniels, Arnaz went to see Vance in the show and decided that she was a perfect fit for the role.

 Initially, Vance was not sure she wanted the part.
 In the early 1950s, television was an emerging media, and she was working on a film career, with roles in The Secret Fury (1950) with Claudette Colbert and Robert Ryan and The Blue Veil (1951) with Jane Wyman and Charles Laughton.
-Eventually she decided to pursue the role and even put on weight - extra twenty pounds - to better fit the character of Ethel.
+Eventually she decided to pursue the role and wore unflattering clothes and make-up to better fit the character of Ethel.

 I Love Lucy premiered in the fall of 1951, and soon the show was a huge hit.
 It focused on Ricky and Lucy Ricardo, a Cuban bandleader and his wife, played by Desi Arnaz and Lucille Ball.
 Their best friends, neighbors, and landlords were Fred and Ethel Mertz.
-William Frawley was Vance’s on-screen husband despite a 25-year age difference - Vance was 39 years old and Frawley was 64 years old at the start of the series.
-That fact reportedly irritated Vance, having said once that he should play her father, not her husband.
+William Frawley was Vance’s on-screen husband despite a substantial age difference - Vance was 42 years old and Frawley was 64 years old when the two were first cast in their roles.
+That fact reportedly irritated Vance: she said once that he should play her father, not her husband.

-Often focused Lucy’s wacky misadventures, some of the show’s most memorable moments featured Ball and Vance entangled in some type of scheme gone wrong, such as trying to make money or fool their husbands.
+Often focused on Lucy’s wacky misadventures, some of the show’s most memorable moments featured Ball and Vance entangled in some type of scheme gone wrong, such as trying to make money or fool their husbands.
 Her considerable talents as a comedic sidekick did not go unnoticed.
 She received four Emmy Award nominations, winning once for best supporting actress in 1954.